luiscoco/Spark_for_Java-Tuples/README.md

 ## 2. Sample 1: Spark for Java (Tuples)

-This Java code uses Apache Spark, a powerful open-source processing framework for large data sets, to perform a simple map operation
+This Java code uses **Apache Spark**, a powerful open-source processing framework for large data sets, to perform a simple map operation

 Here's a brief overview of its components and what each part does: